Skip to content

 ts

-import type { VueStore } from '@rstore/vue'
+import { RstorePlugin, type VueStore } from '@rstore/vue'

-export async function rstore(app: App) {
+export async function setupRstore(app: App) {

 const store = await createStore({